wingscms/wings/docs/docs/users/general/creating-campaigns.md

 ## Campaigns on the frontend
 Campaigns can be shown on the frontend in two ways:

-1. Every campaign gets its own 'slug'  by which it is publicly accessible on the frontend, inside its respective campaign directory.
+1. Every campaign gets its own 'slug'; most Wings web applications will make each campaign publicly accessible at this slug on the frontend, inside its respective campaign directory.
 For example, a petition with the slug `my-petition` will typically be found at `mywebsite.com/petitions/my-petition`.
 Events and fundraisers will be found in `/events/` and `/fundraisers/`, respectively.

 ![A demo petition at [demo.wings.dev/petitions/demo-petition](https://demo.wings.dev/petitions/demo-petition)](https://bureaubolster.s3-eu-west-1.amazonaws.com/IMG_1087.png)